ichengfan/ichengfan.github.io/README.md

 East China Normal University

-(I have moved from SJTU to ECNU this summer :)
+(I moved from SJTU to ECNU in the summer of 2025 :)